The Short Answer

 https:// - Paste the image URL into your browser.
 Does the image load?

-- Does it load fast?
-Anything over 2-3 seconds and platforms may time out
+- Does the image load fast?
+Anything over 2-3 seconds and platforms may time out.

 Automated Testing

-Hundreds of pages?
-You're not pasting each URL into a debugger one by one.
-Our Bulk OG Checker scans your entire sitemap at once.
-You can also add OG tag validation to your CI/CD pipeline — broken tags get caught before they hit production.
-For key pages, set up periodic monitoring so you catch regressions early.
+If you've got hundreds of pages, you're not pasting each URL into a debugger.
+I built a Bulk OG Checker that scans your entire sitemap at once.
+You can also add OG tag validation to CI/CD — broken tags get caught before they hit production.
+For key pages, periodic monitoring catches regressions early.

 Frequently Asked Questions